PrusaOwners/prusaowners/Klipper.md

 This simply returns the probe's current temperature to octoprints terminal

-    PROBE_WAIT TEMP=<Target Temperature> DIRECTION=<heat| cool> TIMEOUT=<minutes>
+    PROBE_WAIT TEMP=<Target Temperature> TIMEOUT=<MINUTES>

 Use the gcode above to wait for the probe to reach a certain temperature.
-The minimum target is 25, maximum is 65.
-The direction tells the printer if you want to wait for the probe to cool or heat.
-This allows the printer to make checks to determine if the heaters are on or off.
-Note that 'up' can be used in place of 'heat' and 'down' can be used in place of 'cool'.
+The minimum target is 20, maximum is 70.
+The direction is automatically determined by the heater state.
+If both heaters are off then the gcode will wait for the probe to cool to the supplied temperture, otherwise it will wait for it to heat.
 Timeout sets a timeout in minutes.
 If the timeout is reached the printer will stop waiting and no changes will be made to the offset.
 A timeout value of 0 will wait indefinitely, which is the default value.
-The following command will wait for the Probe to heat to 40C with no timeout:

-    PROBE_WAIT TEMP=40 DIRECTION=heat
+    APPLY_TEMP_OFFSET

-After the wait completes, the printer will look up and apply the appropriate z adjustment.
+The gcode above will look up the probe's current temperatue, calculate the offset to apply based on the supplied parameters, then adjust the gcode offset by that amount.

 ### Manual Calibration Procedure